nitad54448/yappari-5-1/README.md

 Overall, the notation is quite straightforward once you become familiar with the conventions used.

 ## Parameters
 On this page you can adjust some parameters of the program.
 The basic parameters (but not the parameters related to electrical model) are loaded from a configuration file named _yappari_configuration.xml that is located in __/config__ folder.
 You can edit or save a different default configuration file.
 The default circuit parameters are loaded from model definitions in **/config** xml files.
-You can edit all these xml to adapt the default values to your liking by directly editing the xml files (be careful with these changes, the XML format shoud be respected or the program will not work) or you can use  __Advanced commands/save_custom_xml__
+You can edit all these xml to adapt the default values to your liking by directly editing the xml files (be careful with these changes, the XML format shoud be respected or the program will not work) or you can use  __Advanced/save_custom_xml__

+### Datafile separator
 For reading data, depending on the format you use, the datafile separator _should_ be selected here.
 When reading a MFLI csv file you have probably a _,_ or _;_ separator.
 You need to inspect the data file then select the proper string here.
 For 3 columns, _tabs_ are typically used.
 Note that the separator used here for reading will also be used for exporting the data files.
 This data separator __will not be used__ when reading files with a Custom configuration, see below (in this case the definition file sets the separator to be used).

 ![plot](https://github.com/nitad54448/yappari-5-1/blob/main/help/images/parameters77.PNG)

+### Fit method
 The fitting algorithm (TRDL is the default) and the parameters bounds, if any, can be constrained to certain intervals that are listed on this page.
 Initial limits are rather large, for example, resistors are limited to the range of 1 mOhm to 1 GOhm, capacitors are between 10^-4 and 10^-15, and so on.
 You may want to adjust these parameters limits either on this page for the session in process or edit the default values that are located in the /config/*.xml files.
 You can edit the files manually or use __Advanced commands/change_default_limits__
 The fitting results will depend on the starting parameters since this is a non-linear system.
 You should probably manually adjust the starting parameters then use the fitting procedure you want (TRDL seems to be quite robust).
 Note that esd's of the fitted parameters are calculated only for unconstrained LM fit.

+### Fit termination
 The fit termination parameters can be adjusted here : by default they are set to 2500 iterations and a stop limit at 10E-15 or if you want them, the default values are in the program configuration file which can be edited manually or by using "Advanced commands" function.
 The same value listed as the maximum iteration number in this panel is used for DRT calculated with Gold or Fisk algorithms.

+### Simulation limits
+This is used only for "Simulate" function, it will calculate a spectrum in this range of frequencies having a number of points defined here.
+Useful for testing and simulation.

-### Max plots
+### Decimate / Max plots
 This is the maximum number of plots to show on the graphs (excluding DRT which will show only the first selected dataset).
 It should be small (up to about 100) if you are dealing with many datasets.
 The number of plots is determined by the number of selected datasets or this number, whichever is smaller.
 The program will "decimate" the available data for plots but all selected datasets (aka active datasets) are considered for mathematical operation.
 So, if you have 300 datasets and show only 100 on the graph, when perfoming "Delete points", the points of all 300 datasets will be deleted.
 The 3D plot is very slow if you have more than 200-300 datasets.
 Suppose you have 500 datasets selected (you can perform calculations on all of them), for plotting them it may be better to show only a part, let's say 100.
 The program will "decimate" the 500 datasets and show only 100, equally distributed among the 500.
 The tendencies will still be visible on the graphs, no need to plot all of them.
 If you want, you can, but for more than 500 datasets it will be very slow (on my desktop computer slow means a few seconds for 500 datasets plotted on 3D graph, and several minutes for 3000 datasets on 3D graph).

-### Simulation limits
+### DRT
-This is used only for "Simulate" function, it will calculate a spectrum in this range of frequencies having a number of points defined here.
-Useful for testing and simulation.
+Select the method and the source for DRT calculations.

 ## About
 Brief help listing the version of the program, this is also the landing page of the program.